Essex Resists organizes Juneteenth rally at Five Corners

-ESSEX - Protesters and honking car horns interrupted guests of McGillicuddy’s in Essex Junction when on Friday members of Essex Resists and others in the community rallied around Five Corners in honor of Juneteenth.
+ESSEX - Around 200 protesters and honking car horns interrupted guests of McGillicuddy’s in Essex Junction when on Friday members of Essex Resists and others in the community rallied around Five Corners in honor of Juneteenth.

 The holiday, which celebrates the liberation of slaves in Texas two-and-a-half years after the Emancipation Proclamation, comes at a particularly somber time for the United States.
 Kelly Adams, organizer and member of Essex Resists, helped plan the rally with this in mind.